 A vegetable stir fry is a quick, healthy and easy way to get some food on the table.
 Stir frying is done on high heat with little oil, so the vegetables keep more of their vitamins and are crisper to eat than with regular cooking.

-The stir frying is done very quickly, so it is important to have all the ingredients ready before you start.
+The stir frying is done very quickly, so it is important to have all the ingredients prepared and ready before you start.
 A Wok pan is great to have for quick dinner recipes like the vegetarian stir fry, but a large frying pan is OK too.

 Try to use as fresh vegetables and herbs as you can for the best flavor and most vitamins.
 Chopping and slicing the vegetables is the only thing that takes some time, but of course you can use ready cut frozen veggies if you are in a hurry.

 You will also need a good knife, a large cutting board, and small bowls for the different vegetables.
 The vegetables should be cut in even sizes, partly because it looks good- but mostly because they cook more even.